chengyuanmao819/LOL-analysis/README.md

 **Result Interpretation**

 After performing the permutation test, the resulting **p-value** obtained was **0.72**, which is greater than the significance level of 0.05.
-Therefore, we fail to reject the null hypothesis.
+Therefore, I fail to reject the null hypothesis.
 This outcome suggests that my model predicts teams from both the Blue and Red sides with statistically similar accuracy levels.

 **Conclusion**